Orientation session for new international students

 I. Before your arrival

-General information about studying at Bonn University and the offered courses/degrees are available on our portal "Studying at the University of Bonn" - with detailed information about the application & admission process as well as the appropriate contact persons.
+General information about studying are available on our portal "Studying at the University of Bonn" - with detailed information about the offered courses/degrees and the application & admission process as well as the appropriate contact persons.
 Please note: the detailed information for undergraduate studies are in the most cases available in German, because the courses are taught in German.
 For information about our German language courses and language requirement see links below.

-The Central Student Advisory Service (Zentrale Studienberatung) provides information on questions concerning the offered study courses, possible combinations of subjects or study related contents.
-You find a list of our study courses in English here.
+The Central Student Advisory Service provides information on questions concerning the offered study courses, possible combinations of subjects or study related contents.

 Responsible for the application and admission process in an undergraduate degree program (Bachelor, state examination, teacher training) is the Registrar´s Office (Studentensekretariat - see here: contact persons for Applicants with a foreign higher education entrance qualification).